2007 D x 3 : Conference & Expo

 His outside interest include wildlife photography - he recently won an award for the best cold weather stills in the Photography Today competition.
 He also skis and competes in downhill races as an amateur.
 Until last year, he held the record at the rigorous Snow Peak 1.5 km slalom.

-Ben also is an avid dog lover as anyone who has visited his home.
+Ben also is an avid dog lover as anyone who has visited his home can attest.
 Each of his three Boykin spaniels have their own favorite dog bed pillow in Ben's livingroom.
 You might mistake them for large floor pillows with their designer fabric covers of over sized ikat stripes.
 And the dogs also have traditional camouflage fabric covered round dog beds in the hunting lodge.
 If you are not familiar with Boykin spaniels, they were bred for hunting wild turkeys and ducks in the Wateree River Swamp of South Carolina.
 They are also a joyful, devoted family dog with the exceptional zeal for work.
 Ben frequently shows videos of his dogs flushing pheasant, quail and grouse when he goes hunting.
 Ben loves those dogs.